-The state rules for PHC services in Texas can be found in the Texas Administrative Code (TAC), Title 25, Part 1, Chapter 39, Subchapter A. PHC program rules require that, at a minimum, a contractor must provide the following six priority PHC services:
+The state rules for epilepsy services in Texas can be found in the Texas Administrative Code (TAC), Title 26, Part 1, Chapter 355.

-PHC program services are funded by State General Revenue.
-HHSC PHC funds are allocated through a competitive application process, after which selected applicants negotiate contracts with HHSC to provide services.
-A variety of types of organizations provide PHC program services, such as local health departments, medical schools, hospitals, private nonprofit agencies, community-based clinics, federally qualified health centers (FQHCs) and rural health clinics.
-Providers must enroll with the Texas Medicaid & Healthcare Partnership (TMHP) to provide the HHSC PHC program services.
-State and federal law prohibits the use of contracted funds awarded by HHSC to pay the direct or indirect costs (including overhead, rent, phones and utilities) of abortion procedures.
+Epilepsy Program services are funded by State General Revenue.
+HHSC epilepsy funds are allocated through a competitive application process, after which selected applicants negotiate contracts with HHSC to provide services.
+A variety of types of organizations provide Epilepsy Program services, such as medical schools, hospital districts, private nonprofit agencies and community-based clinics.
+Providers must enroll with the Texas Medicaid & Healthcare Partnership (TMHP) to provide the HHSC Epilepsy Program.

 The following words and terms, when used in this manual, have the following meanings:

-Barrier to Care – A factor that hinders a person from receiving care (i.e., proximity or distance, lack of transportation, documentation requirements, co-payment amount, etc.).
+Barrier to Care – A factor that hinders a person from receiving health care (e.g., proximity or distance, lack of transportation, documentation requirements, co-payment amount, etc.)

-Contractor – The entity Texas Health and Human Services Commission has contracted with to provide services.
-The contractor is the responsible entity even if there is a subcontractor involved who provides the services.
+Contractor – Any entity that Texas Health and Human Services Commission has contracted with to provide services.
+The contractor is the responsible entity even if there is a subcontractor involved who actually provides the services.

-Co-payment or Co-pay – Monies collected directly from clients for services.
-The amount collected each month should be deducted from the monthly Form 4116, Authorization for Expenditures, and is considered program income.
+Co-Payment (Co-pay) – Monies collected directly from clients for services.
+The amount collected each month should be deducted from Form 4116, Authorization for Expenditures, and is considered program income.

-Eligibility Date – The date the contractor determines an individual to be eligible for the program.
+Eligibility Date – Date the contractor determines an individual to be eligible for the program.
 The eligibility expiration date will be 12 months after the eligibility date.

 Family Composition/Household – A person living alone or a group of two or more persons related by birth, marriage (including common law) or adoption, who reside together and who are legally responsible for the support of the other person.

-Fiscal Year – The state fiscal year is September 1 through August 31 of the next year.
+Fiscal Year (FY) – State fiscal year from September 1 through August 31 of each year.

-Health and Human Services Commission (HHSC) – The Texas state agency with administration and oversight responsibilities for designated Health and Human Services agencies.
+Health and Human Services Commission (HHSC) – State agency with administration and oversight responsibilities for designated Health and Human Services agencies.

-Laboratory (informally, Lab) – A facility that measures or examines materials derived from the human body to provide information on diagnosis, monitoring prevention or treatment of disease.
+Laboratory (Lab) – Facility that measures or examines materials derived from the human body for the purpose of providing information on diagnosis, monitoring prevention or treatment of disease.

-Laboratory, X-ray or other Appropriate Diagnostic Services – Studies or tests ordered by the client’s health care practitioner(s) (e.g., physicians, dentists and mid-level providers) to evaluate an individual’s health status for diagnostic purposes.
+Laboratory, X-Ray or other Appropriate Diagnostic Services – Studies or tests ordered by the client’s health care practitioner(s) (e.g., physicians and mid-level providers) to evaluate an individual’s health status for diagnostic purposes.